ghollisjr/cl-ana/README.txt

 Any fields from the source table are available as long as they are not shadowed by stating them in the call to push-fields in the ltab definition.

+* deflfields: Definition of logical fields.

+Logical fields are analogous to logical tables in that they are always computed per row; they provide an alternative to physically storing fields which could be computed based on already available information.